Kristina01111000/Drws_site/README.md

 7/31
 Listen to and score the leading our own way podcast

-9/25
-For next week:
-Fix the  https://fourelementinstitute.org/honorariums/  form, its not going to his email,have it go to hwalsdorf@earthlink.net

-10/23
-- Update on 4eyoga people response
-- add onwow podcast to GH
-- add omwow podcast to SYRNAT
-Have you ever seen those sticky headers where the logo reduces in size when the user scrolls?
-Something akin to that.

-Maybe we can also add a sticky footer (really minimal) that highlights things across all of his sites too, like “Check out our App here,” or “Dr. W will be on this podcast Nov 10.”"
-- ask about email

 10/30
 For next week:
 - https://fourelementinstitute.org/honorariums/ think of a way to better sell this to potential honorariums, fix the … , make the lines with the … tighter with the number above it, do what seems best